Two-Stage Maximum Score Estimator: TSMS Estimator in Binary Choice Model

 We now turn to the second term in \eqref{eq:Bin_decom}, which corresponds to the usual stochastic equicontinuity term in the semiparametric estimation literature.
 We impose the following standard smoothness condition on the functional space of $h_{0}$ and the sup-norm convergence of the first-stage estimator $\hat{h}$.
 Specifically, let ${\cal C}_{M}^{\left\lfloor d\right\rfloor +1}\left({\cal X}\right)$ denote a class of functions on ${\cal X}$ that possess uniformly bounded derivatives up to order $\left\lfloor d\right\rfloor +1$. \begin{assumption} (i) $h_{0}\in{\cal H}\subseteq{\cal C}_{M}^{\left\lfloor d\right\rfloor +1}\left({\cal X}\right)$ (ii) $\hat{h}\in{\cal H}$ with probability approaching $1$ and (iii) $\norm{\hat{h}-h_{0}}_{\infty}=O_{p}\left(a_{n}\right)$. \end{assumption} See, for example, \citet{hansen2008uniform}, \citet{belloni2015some} and \citet*{chen2015optimal} for results on the sup-norm convergence of kernel and sieve estimators.
 Lemma \ref{lem:Term2} below then allows us to control the second term in \eqref{eq:Bin_decom}. \begin{lem} Under Assumptions \ref{assu:Basic}-\ref{assu:FirstStageRate} with ${\cal H}:={\cal C}_{M}^{\left\lfloor d\right\rfloor +1}\left({\cal X}\right),$ for some constant $M_{2}>0$,

 \end{lem} We note that the term $\sqrt{\d}$ due to the non-smoothness of the indicator function now shows up on the right hand side of \eqref{eq:Max2} , but it is weighted down by $a_{n}$, the sup-norm rate at which $\hat{h}$ converges to $h_{0}$.
-This formalizes our intuition above that the first stage estimator serves as an imperfect smoother on the discrete indicator function.

 ~

 Lastly, we turn to the third term $P\left(g_{\t,\hat{h}}-g_{\t_{0},\hat{h}}\right)$ in \eqref{eq:Bin_decom}, which is a familiar term in the standard asymptotic theory for semiparametric estimation.
 Usually\citep*{newey1994large,chen2003estimation} such a term can be written into an asymptotically linear form based on the functional derivative of $g_{\t,h}$ in $h$, contributing an additional component to the asymptotic variance of the $n^{-1/2}$ asymptotically normal semiparametric estimator.
 However, this will not be the case with our current TSMS estimator.